Phylum Porifera

 Family Dysideidae

 Where seen?
-This spiky ball- or cushion-shaped sponge is commonly seen on coral rubble on our Northern shores.
+This spiky ball- or cushion-shaped sponge is commonly seen on rock and rubble on our Northern shores.

 Features: